 This setup allows businesses to operate in several states without having to form several LLCs and enables states to collect revenue from each business that operates there.

-The main disadvantage of a Foreign LLC is that you end up having to pay twice the fees as you would with just a Domestic LLC.
+The main disadvantage of a Foreign LLC is that you have to pay twice the fees compared to a Domestic LLC.

-For instance, if you form an LLC in Wyoming and it is not your home state, you will then need to register that Wyoming LLC as a Foreign LLC in your home state before you can conduct business in your home state.
+For instance, if you form an LLC in Wyoming and it is not your home state, you will then need to register the Wyoming LLC as a Foreign LLC in your home state before you can conduct business there.

 That means two lots of State Filing Fees, the cost of a Registered Agent to use their address in the ‘foreign’ state, and two lots of Annual Report fees.
 This can complicate things, cost you more as your accountant has more to do, and may make it more likely that you forget to report your activity.

-Whether you are unaware of the fact that you need to register your business as a foreign entity in your home state when forming a Foreign LLC or you try to get around not paying your full amount of tax, there are consequences if you don’t report your full business activity.
+Whether you are unaware that you need to register your business as a foreign entity in your home state when forming a Foreign LLC or try to get around not paying your total amount of tax, there are consequences if you don’t report your total business activity, including income tax.

 These possible consequences include:

 - Fines (can range from a few hundred dollars to a few thousand)

 - Interest on time you haven’t paid